JuliaGilmore/UVicScholaryProfiles/README.md

 <br>

-Images of the  University of Victoria Campus are also available on Wikimedia Commons under the category: [University of Victoria campus](https://commons.wikimedia.org/wiki/Category:University_of_Victoria_campus).
+_Images of the  University of Victoria Campus are also available on Wikimedia Commons under the category: [University of Victoria campus]_(https://commons.wikimedia.org/wiki/Category:University_of_Victoria_campus).

 <br>